phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 336424
+#Total Number of Tweets: 606053
-#Number of Clinton Tweets: 290256
+#Number of Trump Tweets: 336966
-#Number of Rubio Tweets: 103177
+#Number of Clinton Tweets: 290580
-#Number of Sanders Tweets: 82203
+#Number of Rubio Tweets: 103636
-#Number of Carson Tweets: 49279
+#Number of Sanders Tweets: 82377
-#Number of Bush Tweets: 34354
+#Number of Carson Tweets: 49391
-#Total Number of Tweets:
+#Number of Bush Tweets: 34391
 ---